skedgo/tripgo-api/docs/faq.md

 ## Trips results

+> Why do I get trips that don't start or end at the requested coordinates?

+The routing results snap to the road/footpath network.
+So if your requested coordinates don't fall on a the network, the trips that you get will start/end at the nearest location of the road/footpath network.

+The start of a trip, depends on the available modes.
+If the query is for driving, they will start at nearest road that allows driving, while trips that allow walking (or cycling) will start at the nearest footpath.
+This means that if you request multiple different modes, the trips might start at different locations, depending on the modes used in the trip.

+The end of a trip will snap to the nearest footpath, i.e., driving trips might end with parking and then a walk.

 > Why do I get trips with the first segment of a trip already in the past?

 When you have a trip group, you will get trips departing before the best one matching the query.